martinbeentjes/ktorio.github.io/quickstart/guides/2api.md

 ## StatusPages

 Now let's refine things a bit.
 A HTTP API should use HTTP Status codes to provide semantic information about errors.
-Right now, when an exception is thrown (for example when trying to get a JWT token from an user that already exists, but with a wrong password), a 500 server error is returned.
+Right now, when an exception is thrown (for example when trying to get a JWT from an user that already exists, but with a wrong password), a 500 server error is returned.
 We can do it better, and the StatusPages features will allow you to do this by capturing specific exceptions and generating the result.